MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdicallclassinstaller.md

 <b>SetupDiCallClassInstaller</b> calls the class installer and any co-installers that are registered for a device or a <a href="https://msdn.microsoft.com/en-us/library/windows/hardware/ff552344">device setup class</a>.
 This function loads the installers if they are not yet loaded.
 The function also calls the default handler for the DIF request, if there is a default handler and if the installers return a status indicating that the default handler should be called.

 <a href="https://msdn.microsoft.com/86688b5d-575d-42e1-9158-7ffba1aaf1d3">Device installation applications</a> call this function with a variety of <a href="https://msdn.microsoft.com/f4aadd46-9651-45c3-bec5-65126a7fc9e7">device installation function codes</a> (DIF codes).
 The function ensures that all the appropriate installers and default handlers are called, in the correct order, for a given DIF request.
-For more information, see <a href="https://msdn.microsoft.com/library/Ff546094(v=VS.85).aspx">Handling DIF Codes</a>.
+For more information, see <a href="devinst.handling_dif_codes">Handling DIF Codes</a>.

 After <b>SetupDiCallClassInstaller</b> returns <b>TRUE</b>, the device installation application must call <a href="https://msdn.microsoft.com/e5e8c203-cf71-4cb4-a7a8-5af3a2483eea">SetupDiGetDeviceInstallParams</a> to obtain an <a href="https://msdn.microsoft.com/1bd21150-f8f4-480d-a4b2-99fa4b4233b9">SP_DEVINSTALL_PARAMS</a> structure.
 If the structure's <b>DI_NEEDREBOOT</b> or <b>DI_NEEDRESTART</b> flag is set, the caller must prompt the user to restart the system.
 For example, the caller can do this by calling <a href="https://msdn.microsoft.com/14b34fd9-ae96-4552-b99d-488bae5c7644">SetupPromptReboot</a>.